kubeflow/fairing/README.md

     model.train()
 ```

-2. Configure the container image builder.
-If you are using Google Cloud
+2. Configure the strategy that Kubeflow Fairing will use to package the model.
-   Platform and you have [set the _GOOGLE_APPLICATION_CREDENTIALS_
+   If you are using Google Cloud Platform and you have [set the _GOOGLE_
-   environmental variable][gcp-auth], you can skip this step.
-Otherwise, use
+   APPLICATION_CREDENTIALS_environmental variable][gcp-auth], you can skip this
-   set_builder()`to configure the builder method to use to build the container
+   step.
+Otherwise, use `set_builder()` to configure the builder method to use
-   image and the location of the registry to store the container image in.
+   to build the container image and the location of the registry to store it in.

 ```python
 fairing.config.set_builder(name='append', registry='<your-registry-here>')